TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 The constructor returns an **ApplicationClient object** set up with the application informations, ready to get the application registered on The Things Network.

 ### get
 Gives back the **Application object** with the id given to the constructor.
+See the [Application](#application) section to get more information about its attributes.
 ```python
 client.get()
 ```